 Ask Yourself:

-- Do I have other savings to rely on if the market dips?
+- Do I have other savings?

 Investor Profiles